-North Korea, US face new dynamic with South Korea's new leader
+Election brings new North Korea-US dynamic

 - Ultimately failed to stop North Korean nuclear program

-As a candidate, Moon said he would again embrace the Sunshine Policy but also would get Pyongyang give up its nuclear weapons.
+As a candidate, Moon said he would again embrace the Sunshine Policy but also would get Pyongyang to give up its nuclear weapons.

-That could mean expanding operations at the jointly-run Kaesong Industrial Complex and sending more investment across the border.
+That could mean expanding operations at the jointly run Kaesong Industrial Complex and sending more investment across the border.

 "It's a different time.
-North Korea has made a lot of progress on their nuclear and missile programs, so it's a different type of threat," said Daniel Pinkston, a lecturer in International Relations at Troy University in Seoul.
+North Korea has made a lot of progress on their nuclear and missile programs, so it's a different type of threat," said Daniel Pinkston, a lecturer in international relations at Troy University in Seoul.

 The shift in US-South Korea relations could also bode poorly for North Korea.
-Moon is still likely beholden to Trump's policy to a certain extent -- which is ramping up pressure on Pyongyang to drive them to the negotiating table.
+Moon is still likely beholden to Trump's policy to a certain extent -- which is ramping up pressure on Pyongyang to drive officials there to the negotiating table.

 "It's a pressure campaign that has a knob on it," US Secretary of State Rex Tillerson told State Department employees on May 3.
 "I'd say we're at about dial setting five or six right now, with a strong call of countries all over the world to fully implement the UN Security Council resolutions regarding sanctions."